tlp19/portfolio/README.md

 It is themed after a terminal window, and can be used as such.

-To get started, type in `help` and press Enter!
+To get started, type `help` and press Enter!

 ## Credits